 Automate Reports — Because Screenshots in Slide Decks are a Waste of Time

-Your execvutives aren’t logging into Grafana — and they shouldn’t have to.
+Your executives aren’t logging into Grafana, and they shouldn’t have to.
 But they do need updates.

 Skedler automates: